jin717/web_crawler/README.md

-if you run this
+# if you run this crawler
-move into ./web_crawler/danawa in cmd or terminal and then type "scrapy crawl danawa_cpu -o filename.csv"
+# move into ./web_crawler/danawa in cmd or terminal
+# and then type "scrapy crawl danawa_cpu -o filename.csv"